alexbseaton/jambalaya/README.md

 1. Run *pip-compile --output-file deployment_requirements.txt deployment_requirements.in*
 2. Run *pip install -r deployment_requirements.txt -t deployment*

     - Note: you cannot use pip-sync here, so surplus packages will not be uninstalled.

 3. Add handler.py to the deployment folder
 4. Zip the *contents* of the deployment folder and put that ZIP on AWS.
+5. Configure the aws command line interface

 # Deployment Installation - Automated
 - Run *make_deployment.cmd* to automate steps 1-4 of the manual deployment installation
+- Note: you must have pip-tools installed in your environment (see above)
 - Note: the paths to the program 7z.exe is currently hardcoded, so it may not work
-- Note: the script currently deletes the deployment folder and starts fresh by redownloading all packages.
+- Note: the script currently deletes the deployment folder and starts fresh by re-downloading all packages.
 This could probably be avoided.
 (The hardcoded location is C:\Program Files\7-Zip\7z.exe)

 # Developer Installation